Wisconsin

 Leitner, 646 N.W.
 2d at 352.

-The Wisconsin Labor and Industry Review Commission has held that an employer may not rely on an expunged conviction to establish that her criminal record was “substantially related” to the position involved.
+The Wisconsin Labor and Industry Review Commission has held that an employer could not rely on an applicant’s expunged conviction to establish that their criminal record was “substantially related” to the position sought.
 See Staten v.
 Holton Manor, ERD Case No. CR201303113 (LIRC, Jan.
-30, 2018) (skilled nursing facility could not rely on misdemeanor theft conviction that had been expunged; permitting the employer to do so would conflict with the purpose of the statute permitting expungement, which is to permit certain offenders to “wipe the slate clean of their offenses and to present themselves to the world—including future employers—unmarked by past wrongdoing.”)
+30, 2018) (skilled nursing facility could not rely on misdemeanor theft conviction that had been expunged to deny employment; permitting the employer to do so would conflict with the purpose of the statute permitting expungement, which is to permit certain offenders to “wipe the slate clean of their offenses and to present themselves to the world—including future employers—unmarked by past wrongdoing.”)

 D. Deferred prosecution/adjudication